BIDS/repro-case-studies/case-studies/rgilmore.md

 Databrary allows for all of our data to be stored or referenced (e.g. GitHub, publications) in one place, and it encourages us to upload data as it is collected.
 This upload-as-you-go work flow is less cumbersome than post hoc data curation.
 Databrary volumes can be kept private to our research group until they are complete and we are ready to share the data with other researchers.
 Our practice is to share once we have presented our work in public or had a paper submitted for publication.
 Once a dataset is shared, the Databrary system creates a DOI for the dataset.
 This makes the dataset searchable by other researchers.

-# General questions about reproducibility
+# Questions

 ## Why do you think that reproducibility in your domain is important?

 Reproducibility is essential because if another researcher cannot reproduce our workflow and get the same results then the initial results may be incorrect.

-## How or where did you learn the reproducible practices described in your case study?
-Mentors, classes, workshops, etc.
+## How or where did you learn about reproducibility?

 Self-teaching through online training and book learning.

-## What do you see as the major pitfalls to doing reproducible research in your domain, and do you have any suggestions for working around these?
-Examples could include legal, logistical, human, or technical challenges.
+## What do you see as the major challenges to doing reproducible research in your domain, and do you have any suggestions?

 Ensuring that everything on GitHub can be forked and rerun by another user.
 We have also begun collecting videos (with permission) of our entire experimental protocols.
 We think that all social and behavioral scientists should do the same in order to improve the accuracy of documentation about experimental procedures.